 Re-training of Racehorses

 Retraining occurs in varying degrees for various careers.
-Some horses move onto the breeding side of racing, some compete in ROR competitions and others are well suited to becoming a loving pet and life long companion.
+Some horses move onto the breeding side of racing, some compete in RoR competitions, and others are well suited to becoming a loving pet and life-long companion.

 Retraining starts as soon as a horse enters our yard with their temperament being studied.
-A horses attitude to work is usually a good indication of how retraining will be taken.
+A horse's attitude to work is usually a good indication of how retraining will be taken.

-We are very proud of some of the horses that have been re-trained from Southfield and try to promote the amazing after racing life that some of the horses can offer.
+We are very proud of some of the horses that have been re-trained from Southfield and try to promote the amazing after racing life that some of the horses have been offered.
 So far we are proud to say that we have numerous success stories.
 Karen goes through great lengths to hand pick horses that have a bright future after their racing careers.
 Many go onto have sparkling futures in happy homes with worthwhile jobs.
 Here are a few that have stood out to us!

 He has just won the Aintree 2018/19 national championships doing dressage prelim & novice as well as being in the top 10 British dressage horses in the country!

 Both horses were given a loving home after their racing careers where they are both now successfully competing in dressage and ROR classes.
 Sox (Surely Keen) has shown a particular flaire at dressage winning many ribbons.
 Above it from one just one day out!

 Tower Hill (pictured) Babs (Onestepcloser)